 Hitachi ‘E’ series wall-mounted split-system

-For a seriously cool air conditioner, products like the Hitachi RAC-80YHA might help make surviving summer a complete breeze.
-This unit is the most powerful wall-mounted split-system air conditioner in the brand’s ‘E’ series, providing up to 8.5kw cooling capacity and 9.5kw heating capacity.
-If that seems a bit too much, options like the Hitachi RAC-25YHA, Hitachi RAC-E35YHA and RAC-E50YHA might be more suitable.
+For a seriously cool air conditioner, products like the Hitachi RAS-E25YHAB might help make surviving summer a complete breeze.
+This unit is the most powerful wall-mounted split-system air conditioner in the brand’s ‘E’ series, providing up to 8kW of cooling capacity and 9kW heating capacity.

 The various Hitachi ‘E’ series wall mounted split system air conditioners include:

 - Hitachi RAS-E25YHAB

 - Hitachi RAS-E60YHAB

 When it comes to energy efficiency, the star rating seems to be fairly consistent across the range.
 Most models have a three-star rating for cooling and a four-star rating for heating.

 If you’re looking for smart connectivity, you can also download the airCloud app to manage your air conditioner from the comfort of your smartphone.
 This free app allows you to monitor and optimise usage according to your household’s needs, as well as to turn your unit on or off, adjust temperature and fan speed and set custom schedules.
 Some Hitachi ‘E’ series models also come with cooling only.